What you should look for in your IT Support Provider

-While it is impossible to guess with 100% accuracy when something in the future might go wrong or a breach might occur, it is possible to prepare for such events.
-Your IT provider should not only be able to tell you how it handles disasters, but also what steps they take to prevent such disasters from happening in the first place.
-Too much reactive fire-fighting and not enough proactive support will constantly leave your organization vulnerable to downtime or breaches.
+While it is impossible to guess with 100% accuracy when something in the future might go wrong, or a breach might occur, it is possible to prepare for such events.
+Your IT provider should not only be able to tell you how it handles disasters, but also what steps they take to prevent such tragedies from happening in the first place.
+Too much reactive fire-fighting and not enough proactive support will continuously leave your organization vulnerable to downtime or breaches.

 What is Your Turnover Rate?

-This may seem like an unusual one but it is important for you to know.
-If you’re working with an IT company with a high turnover rate you risk having to deal with a new person each time you call that is not familiar with your network.
-This leads to longer downtime as the new person has to get up-to-speed on how your network is configured before they can even begin working on the problem.
+This may seem like an unusual one, but it is essential for you to know.
+If you’re working with an IT company with a high turnover rate, you risk having to deal with a new person each time you call that is not familiar with your network.
+This leads to more extended downtime as the new person has to get up-to-speed on how your system is configured before they can even begin working on the problem.
 Also, because the new person is less familiar with your setup, there is an increased risk of the new person causing a secondary issue while attempting to fix the first one.

 Stay In Touch